 In August, 2011, the Authority approved a fifteen-year \$12 billion capital improvement plan known as "Move Illinois: The Illinois Tollway Driving the Future" (the "Move Illinois Program") which established a guide for infrastructure and other capital investments to be made to the Tollway System by the Authority beginning in 2012 through 2026, approved an increase in passenger vehicle toll rates effective January 1, 2012, and affirmed a previously approved increase in commercial vehicle toll rates, the primary portion of which will be phased in over January 1, 2015-2017, after which an annual inflator will be applied, beginning on January 1, 2018, based on the Consumer Price Index for All Urban Consumers as defined by the United States Department of Labor Bureau of Labor Statistics.
-See "The Tollway System - Toll Rates" herein.
+See "THE TOLLWAY SYSTEM - Toll Rates" herein.
 The Move Illinois Program is designed to fund necessary improvements to maintain the existing Tollway System in a state of good repair and fund new projects to enhance regional mobility.
 For additional detail on the projects included as part of the Move Illinois Program.
-See "The Capital Programs - The Move Illinois Program" herein.
+See "THE CAPITAL PROGRAMS - The Move Illinois Program" herein.

-The Authority has issued the 2013A Bonds, 2014B Bonds, 2014C Bonds and 2015A Bonds in the aggregate principal amount of \$1.8 billion to pay costs of the Move Illinois Program.
-The Authority currently expects that the remaining costs of the Move Illinois Program will be funded with proceeds from an estimated \$2.9 billion aggregate principal amount of 2015B Bonds and Additional Bonds and other Authority funds.
+The Authority has issued the 2013A Bonds, 2014B Bonds, 2014C Bonds, and 2015A Bonds in the aggregate principal amount of \$1.8 billion to pay costs of the Move Illinois Program.
+On or about December 17, 2015, the Authority expects to issue the 2015B Bonds in the aggregate principal amount of \$400,000,000 to pay a portion of the costs of the Move Illinois Program.
+The 2015B Bonds are expected to be issued pursuant to a resolution adopted by the Authority on September 24, 2015 authorizing up to \$800 million aggregate principal amount of senior lien fixed rate bonds to fund an additional portion of the Move Illinois Program.
+The Authority currently expects that the remaining costs of the Move Illinois Program will be funded with proceeds from an estimated \$2.5 billion aggregate principal amount of Additional Bonds and other Authority funds.

-The Authority has authorized the issuance of up to \$375 million aggregate principal amount of senior lien fixed rate bonds to advance refund the 2008B Bonds.
-The Authority also currently expects to issue, as Additional Senior Bonds on parity with the 2015B Bonds, an additional amount of approximately \$900,000,000 aggregate principal amount of bonds during the years 2016-2017, approximately \$600,000,000 of bonds during the years 2018-2020, and approximately \$1.0 billion of bonds during the years 2021-2022.
+In addition to the 2016A Bonds, the Authority also currently expects to issue, as Additional Senior Bonds on a parity with the 2016A Bonds, an additional amount of approximately \$900 million of bonds during the years 2016-2017, approximately \$600 million of bonds during the years 2018-2020, and approximately \$1.0 billion of bonds during the years 2021-2022.
 Amounts and timing are estimated and subject to change.